rvaz55/CSharp-Classes-Structs/README.md

 these two objects interact with one another.

 I've left plenty of notes that describe the behavior of the code.
-These notes helped me (and hopefully others) understand how the runs.
+These notes helped me (and hopefully others) understand how the program runs.

 ### What does this program do? ###
 The program creates a custom 'struct' type called 'Books' and a custom 'class' called 'TestStructure'.